-As for transportation, skip the taxis, they charge per person, and way too much.
+St. Croix is a relatively flat island compared to St. Thomas, USVI.
+So if you're not going to spend all your time in the rain forest area, there's no need for an off-road jeep.
+Any car will suffice.
+We recommend you skip the taxis, they charge per person, and way too much.
 There are enough car rentals at affordable rates.
 Try Olympic Rent-A-Car.

 Enjoy your stay!